AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 6. **Scalability**: The system should handle growth from small clinics (50-100 patients) to medium-sized clinics (500-1000 patients) without significant performance degradation.

-7. **Accessibility**: The system should be usable by healthcare professionals with varying levels of technical expertise, with clear error messages and help documentation.
+7. **Accessibility**: The system should be usable by healthcare professionals with average to fast typing speeds, with clear error messages and help documentation.

 8. **Response Time**: Common operations (add patient, search patient, view details) should complete within 2 seconds for typical usage scenarios.

-9. **Data Validation**: The system should validate medical information (allergies, drug interactions) and provide appropriate warnings to prevent medical errors.

-10. **Backup and Recovery**: The system should support data backup and recovery mechanisms to prevent loss of critical patient information.
+9. **Backup and Recovery**: The system should support data backup and recovery mechanisms to prevent loss of critical patient information.

-11. **Offline Functionality**: The system should work completely offline to ensure availability in areas with poor internet connectivity.
+10. **Offline Functionality**: The system should work completely offline to ensure availability in areas with poor internet connectivity.

-12. **Memory Usage**: The system should not consume excessive memory resources, suitable for typical clinic computer systems.
+11. **Memory Usage**: The system should not consume excessive memory resources, suitable for typical clinic computer systems.

 ### Glossary
 * **Mainstream OS**: Examples include Windows, Linux, Unix and macOS.